drgnfrts/ura-llm-search/data/DC-cleaned-md/gross-floor-area/GFA/Privately-OwnedPublicSpacesPOPS.md

 An information plaque shall be installed at a visible and fixed location near the main entrance of the public space.
 The plaque should include the following information:

 - Public Open Space logo measuring at least 30 cm by 30 cm;
-- “Open to public 24 hours” statement;
+- "Open to public 24 hours" statement;
 - Public space owner and their contact information.
 - No smoking sign